pitfail/pitfail-reports/proposal/proposal.rst

 thus creating new financial products.
 As an online game, these contracts are subject to a few artificial restrictions:

-- Simple enough for users to be comfortable using them, and into the gam
+- Simple enough for users to be comfortable using them and to fit into an online game
 - Restricted to contracts can be programmatically enforced

 Even without a court system to enforce complex contracts, custom securties